 E vs. I

-E will be more comfortable discussing ideas openly while these types of conversations will generally be painful for those who are I dominant.
+E will be more comfortable discussing ideas openly while these types of conversations will generally be difficult for those who are I dominant.

-In meeting settings, E’s will tend to be more dominant, so certain checks may need to be made to ensure that someone has enough time to communicate their thinking without worrying about not being understood or being drowned out by someone else before they can finish their thoughts.
+In meeting settings, E’s will tend to be more dominant, so certain checks may need to be made to ensure that someone has enough time to communicate their thinking without worrying about not being understood or being talked over by someone else before they can finish their thoughts.

 Likewise, each will tend to prefer different communication styles.

 E’s will typically prefer in-person face-to-face or group discussions while I’s will generally prefer hashing out their ideas and points in writing as a better way to crystallize their thinking and ensure that it’s communicated effectively and is fairly complete.

 N’s will tend to fault S’s by being overly focused on details and not seeing the big picture.